KINTAMPO HEALTH DEMOGRAPHIC SURVEILLANCE SYSTEM

 Vital demographic events including birth, death and migrations occurring within the study sites are recorded in each round of visits.
 In the event of death, Verbal Autopsies are conducted to help ascertain the cause of death.

-• Serve as a source for selecting potential study participants for surveys, clinical trials, and other studies.
+a sampling framework for selecting participants for surveys, clinical trials, and other studies conducted by the Centre.

 Field operations